John Rey Tiangco: 2013 election

 Tiangco was elected to a second term in the 2013 Navotas local elections, with Partido Navoteño securing every seat in the Navotas City Council.

-Second term as mayor (2013–2016)
+Second term (2013–2016)

 Tiangco's biggest accomplishment during his second term as mayor was the opening of the Navotas City Hospital.
 Other projects included establishing Navotas Manpower Training Center and Tumana Public Market at Brgy.
 NBBS Dagat-dagatan, and an additional health center at NBBS Kaunlaran.

 2016 election

 Tiangco ran unopposed in the 2016 elections.

 Third term as mayor (2016–2019)

 Under Tiangco's third administration, the city added a hemodialysis unit at Navotas City Hospital.
 New health facilities, scholarships, housing projects and livelihood programs were established.
 He initiated drug-rehabilitation program Bidahan.

 The NavoBangka program provided free fishing boats to deserving fisherfolk, and a scholarship was provided for the children of fisherfolk as well as athletic and art scholarships, and cash incentives for public school graduates.

 Other programs launched during his third term include the Navoteño Film Festival, Avot tour, One on One with Juan, NavoConnect Free Wifi, R10 Family Zone, free birth registration, and a baby care kit for newborns.